Rate-limiter usage

 });

-const rateLimiterProviderB = new RateLimiterProvider({
+const rateLimiterFactoryB = new RateLimiterFactory({

 namespace: new Namespace("@rate-limiter-b"),